prem-muthedath/timer/README.md

 2. One class -- MethodTimer in Beck's code -- doing more than one thing;
 3. Class structure for overhead calculations, in Beck's own words, is strange;
 4. Again, in MethodTimer, rate of change principle violation (see Beck's book);
+5. In Beck's words, temporal dependency between `run()` & querying methods;
-5. Better object names needed (I felt so).
+6. Better object names needed (I felt so).

 These concerns led me to a wholly different design with a new set of small objects, each doing just 1 thing.
 Also, I found my object names in Beck's own